-III, 1.-Animals inhabiting the sandy shores and bottoms of BRACKISH WATERS.
+III, 1.-Animals inhabiting the sandy shores and bottoms of brackish waters.

-Sandy shores and bottoms are generally less common and less extensive than muddy ones, and occur chiefly toward the months of estnaries, or on the more exposed borders of the larger ponds and harbors, where the wave-action is greatest.
+Sandy shores and bottoms are generally less common and less extensive than muddy ones, and occur chiefly toward the mouths of estuaries, or on the more exposed borders of the larger ponds and harbors, where the wave-action is greatest.